Scordato: Production

 Principal photography started in September 2021.
-The film was mainly shot between director's hometown Lauria and Maratea.
-Locations of the film also include Salerno and the Dam of Monte Cotugno in Senise.

-The film was produced by Indiana Production and Less Is More Produzioni, in collaboration with Vision Distribution.
-The film marked the acting debut of Italian pop singer Giorgia.
+The film was mainly shot in Lauria and Maratea.
+Other locations included Salerno and the Monte Cotugno dam in Senise.
+The film marked the acting debut of pop singer Giorgia.

 Release

 The film premiered at the 2023 Bari International Film Festival.
 It was released in Italian cinemas by Vision Distribution on 13 April 2023.